| 16

 meeting of the year at Mill Hill near Shoreham

 was well attended.
-However, we only saw three moths - but no-one was complaining;
+However, we only saw three moths - but nobody was complaining;

 two were of our target species Barred Tooth-striped,